Talent Management

 Appreciate and retain.
 Exceptional at current level.
 May not advance but invaluable in role.
 Recognize publicly.

-Instead of relying solely on manager intuition, Vereda analyzes objective data: standup participation, goal completion, 1:1 sentiment, and engagement patterns.
-You get placement suggestions with the reasoning behind them—then decide whether to accept.
+Placements are scored against your company's competency matrix — not generic criteria.
+Vera analyzes standup participation, goal completion, 1:1 sentiment, and engagement patterns against the expectations defined for each level.
+You get placement suggestions with the reasoning behind them — then decide whether to accept.

-Traditional 9-box reviews happen once a year—way too slow for engineering teams.
-Vereda supports monthly calibration sessions with AI-suggested placements based on the latest data.
-Stay current without the overhead of constant manual assessment.
+Traditional 9-box reviews happen once a year — way too slow for engineering teams.
+Run calibration whenever you need it with AI-suggested placements based on the latest data.
+Stay current without waiting for a review cycle.

 3Connected to Your Workflow